The Human Truth Foundation

 Health:

 Iran does relatively well in encouraging good health, compared to many other countries.
-Iran comes in the best 20 in its immunizations take-up36.
-It does better than average for its alcohol consumption rate37, its fertility rate14, its average life expectancy11 and in its adolescent birth rate22.
-Iran does not succeed in everything, however.
-Iran does worse than average for its smoking rate38 and in its food aid and health contributions and WHO compliance39.
-The number of overweight adults has increased by 14% over the last 40 years.
+Iran comes in the best 20 in terms of its immunizations take-up35.
+It does better than average in its alcohol consumption rate36, its fertility rate14, its average life expectancy11 and in its adolescent birth rate20.
+But, there's bad news too.
+Iran does worse than average when it comes to its smoking rate37 and in its food aid and health contributions and WHO compliance38.
+The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+Life expectancy in Iran improved by +11.7yrs in the 30 years from 1990, much better than the global average of +7.9yrs.
+Iran is amongst only 7 countries who have seen their fertility rate drop by more than 5 since the 1960s.
+Its peak fertility rate was 7.3 in 1960.

 Years11